phac-nml/ecoli_serotyping/README.md

 # ECTyper (an easy typer)
 The `ectyper` wraps a standalone serotyping module.
-Support FASTA and FASTQ format.
+Support FASTA and FASTQ format.gi

 # Contents
 [Dependencies](#Dependencies)